Salmonidae: Genetics

 Based on the most current evidence, salmonids diverged from the rest of teleost fish no later than 88 million years ago, during the late Cretaceous.
 This divergence was marked by a whole-genome duplication event in the ancestral salmonid, where the diploid ancestor became tetraploid.
 This duplication is the fourth of its kind to happen in the evolutionary lineage of the salmonids, with two having occurred commonly to all bony vertebrates, and another specifically in the teleost fishes.

 Extant salmonids all show evidence of partial tetraploidy, as studies show the genome has undergone selection to regain a diploid state.
 Work done in the rainbow trout (Onchorhynchus mykiss) has shown that the genome is still partially-tetraploid.
 Around half of the duplicated protein-coding genes have been deleted, but all apparent miRNA sequences still show full duplication, with potential to influence regulation of the rainbow trout's genome.
 This pattern of partial tetraploidy is thought to be reflected in the rest of extant salmonids.

 The earliest presumed crown-group salmonid fish (E. driftwoodensis) does not appear until the middle Eocene.
 This fossil already displays traits associated with extant salmonids, but as the genome of E. driftwoodensis cannot be sequenced, it cannot be confirmed if polyploidy was present in this animal at this point in time.

 Given a lack of earlier transition fossils, and the inability to extract genomic data from specimens other than extant species, the dating of the whole-genome duplication event in salmonids was historically a very broad categorization of times, ranging from 25 to 100 million years in age.
 New advances in calibrated relaxed molecular clock analyses have allowed for a closer examination of the salmonid genome, and has allowed for a more precise dating of the whole-genome duplication of the group, that places the latest possible date for the event at 88 million years ago.

 This more precise dating and examination of the salmonid whole-genome duplication event has allowed more speculation on the radiation of species within the group.
 Historically, the whole-genome duplication event was thought to be the reason for the variation within Salmonidae.
 Current evidence done with molecular clock analyses revealed that much of the speciation of the group occurred during periods of intense climate change associated with the last ice ages, with especially high speciation rates being observed in salmonids that developed an anadromous lifestyle.

 Classification

 Together with the closely related orders Esociformes (pikes and mudminnows), Osmeriformes (true smelts) and Argentiniformes (marine smelts and barreleyes), Salmoniformes comprise the superorder Protacanthopterygii.

-The only extant family within Salmoniformes, Salmonidae, is divided into three subfamilies and around 10 genera containing about 220 species.
-The concepts of the number of species recognised vary among researchers and authorities; the numbers presented below represent the higher estimates of diversity:
+The only extant family within Salmoniformes, Salmonidae, is divided into three subfamilies and around 11 genera containing about 243 species.
+The concepts of the number of species recognized vary among researchers and authorities; the numbers presented below represent the higher estimates of diversity: